THE R COLLECTIVE’S SOURCING GUIDELINES AND MANUFACTURING CODE OF CONDUCT

 We have built solid partnerships with our manufacturers who are specifically chosen for their commitment to sustainability and who hold themselves accountable to a way of doing business that is aligned with our brand values.
 Our manufacturers go above and beyond local laws and external codes of conduct to create a proactive culture of accountability and responsibility so that we formulate long-term systems to enhance the social and environmental aspects of the workplace.

-● Fair wages: We want to provide fair and equal pay to the people who make our products.
-Every worker in our supply chain is paid a fair living wage in accordance with applicable laws.
-Workers earn an income to afford a decent standard of living, to cover food, housing, healthcare and education and workers can send their children to school, provide for their family and plan for the future.
+● Fair wages: We work with suppliers who provide fair and equal pay to the people who make our products.
+Every worker in our supply chain is paid a fair living wage in accordance with applicable laws or industry standards.
+The wages should be sufficient to meet the basic needs of the workers and provide some discretionary income.

 ● Safe and healthy work environment: A healthy and productive work environment is of the utmost importance to ensure the health and safety of all of the workers.
-We monitor the working conditions of our manufacturing partners and we visit our factories quarterly in Thailand’s Bangkok (TAL Apparel), China’s Zhongshan (Crystal Group) and in our home city of Hong Kong (Splendid Tailors).
+Each of our manufacturers must adhere to relevant national or international laws and standards in regards to health and safety and they should be reviewed on a regular basis for updates according to laws and standards.

 ● Modern Slavery: The R Collective considers any form of slavery or human trafficking to be abhorrent and we are committed to acting with integrity and appropriate transparency in our business dealings to safeguard against the risk of slavery or human trafficking.